sav-che/TL-2/Authors/Brandegee, Townsend Stith {std. Brandegee} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/item/103861#page/20/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/page/33266317) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Brandegee, Townsend Stith {std.
 Brandegee}|first entry]] for this author

 ### Author

 \* Brandegee, Towns===h===end Stith (1843-1925), American botanist and civil engineer with Atchison, Topeka and Santa Fe Rail Road and Denver and South Park Rail Road, county surveyor of Fremont Company, Colorado 1871-1878, assistant topographer and botanical collector with the Hayden Survey, for many years honorary curator of the herbarium of the University of California, married its curator of botany, M.K.
-Curran (Layne). (*Brandegee*).
+Curran (Layne).
+**Abbreviated name**: *Brandegee*

 #### Herbarium and types